 The Amys: Call for Award Nominations

-Madison Magazine partners with Mike Gannon to spotlight and award local women in honor of Amy and Jocelyn Gannon
+Madison Magazine partners with Mike Gannon for second year to spotlight and award local women in honor of Amy and Jocelyn Gannon

 You can describe who Amy Gannon was in so many ways.
 Her formal titles included co-founder of Doyenne, professor and interim dean at Edgewood College.
 She was also an advocate for female entrepreneurs, mother of two, Aaron and Jocelyn, and wife of Mike.
 If you were to explain who Gannon was by what she stood for, you’d likely say she was a believer in speaking your mind, not backing down and being audacious to build a more inclusive ecosystem.
 Or you can describe Gannon by the qualities she possessed — she was inviting, passionate, hardworking, straightforward, energetic and non-judgmental.

 The Madison community was shaken by the death of Amy, 47, and her daughter, Jocelyn, 13, in a tragic accident in December 2019.
 But their memories live on, and the legacy Gannon left in Madison’s startup sector continues to have an impact.

 In partnership with Mike Gannon, Madison Magazine would like to honor Gannon’s legacy by spotlighting and awarding women who embody the work and progress Gannon so fiercely championed.
 This will be the second year of The Amy Awards — read more about the inaugural Amy Award winners by clicking here.

 Inspired in part by a memorial service speech given by Annette Miller — a fellow entrepreneur and friend of Amy Gannon’s — we think awarding women in the following categories speaks to the impact Amy and Jocelyn made in the world.
 The following categories are:

 THE AMY AWARD